mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This mode covers the point-to-point use case
-{{?I-D.ietf-masque-ip-proxy-reqs}} and allows for flow-based optimizations and a larger effective maximum packet size.
+{{?I-D.ietf-masque-ip-proxy-reqs}} and allows for flow-based optimizations and a larger effective maximum packet size through the tunnel.
 The target IP address is provided by the client as part of the CONNECT-IP request.
 The sources address is either independently selected by the proxy or can be requested to be either the same as used in a previous and currently active CONNECT-IP request or different from currently requests by the same client.
 The client also indicates the upper layer protocol, thus defining the three tuple used as primary selector for the flow.

 In this mode the payload between the client and proxy does not contain the IP header in order to reduce overhead.
 Any additional information